• Skip to main content

 the corner cut out of a vinyl window frame with plastic components on the inside with some grey foam

-Vinyl is often not a healthy material, but since this is a hard, usually unplasticized, vinyl, it does not have much of an odor or offgassing at all.
+Vinyl is often not a healthy material, but since this is a hard unplasticized vinyl, it does not have very much of an odor or off-gassing.

 uPVC indicates vinyl without plasticizers, which is the most harmful part of the vinyl for chemically sensitive folks.